A Deeper Dive Into The CNN Report on America's Drinking Water

 Figuring out the scope of this problem is extremely difficult, due to the slow-moving regulatory process and missing data.
 EPA estimates it would cost $743 billion to mitigate only the regulated contaminants in the U.S., meaning it would do nothing to address unregulated contaminants like Chromium 6, PFAS, and 1,4-Dioxane.
 Communities like Madison, Wisconsin could theoretically receive a gold star when looking at their compliance for regulated contaminants.
 Madison has low levels or lead, disinfection byproducts, and arsenic - all well within EPA standards.
 People are often surprised to find out that Madison has screamingly high levels of Chromium 6, which is also known as the "Erin Brockovich" chemical (the movie came out almost 20 years ago, and the contaminant is still unregulated).
 According to the most recent report, the average concentration of Chromium 6 in Madison is 1400 parts per trillion.
 This is 70 times higher than the concentration determined to have a negligible impact on cancer risk.

 America’s drinking water is more widespread than you think, and the scope of the problem goes well beyond the 90 contaminants addressed in the article.
-We must look beyond annual Consumer Confidence Reports to unveil the truth about our water.Other Article We Think You Might Enjoy:
+We must look beyond annual Consumer Confidence Reports to unveil the truth about our drinking water contamination.Other Article We Think You Might Enjoy:

 Why Are So Many Schools Testing Positive For Lead In Drinking Water?